Home

 #8000yearold #skull #Minnesota #River

-A partial cranium from almost 8,000 years in the past that was found by two kayakers in a river last summer time will probably be returned to Native American officials in Minnesota
+A partial cranium from almost 8,000 years in the past that was discovered by two kayakers in a river last summer season shall be returned to Native American officers in Minnesota

 ByThe Associated Press